 What can students expect out of the program?

 What students can expect from this program is the best in the industry and best-in-class learning course materials.
 They’ll have instructors who have practical real-world experience.
 This real-world instruction helps make the technology and techniques learned useful to students when they enter the data science world.

 Can you tell us about the course you teach?

 I’m teaching an advanced data management course.
 In the data science industry, there’s so much room for growth.
 Technology is constantly changing because there’s still a lot of work we need to do to improve the way we manage data.
 We still need to figure out how to improve security around that data.
 Also, we still need to figure out how to improve data integrity.
 Some of these big data technologies that exist to solve the storage issues still have a lot of weaknesses.
 These weaknesses reside around the use of data for systems that protect the identity and integrity of the data.
 This graduate degree would just be a starting point for many students.
 We hope that they take the knowledge and build on it to become the next leaders and founders of the next emerging technology.
 Technology that will truly solve the issues and challenges that we have today.

 Our students come from various backgrounds.

-For students in general, and especially for women and minorities, I would say don’t be afraid to enroll if you don’t have the technical background in programming or statistics.
+For students in general, and especially for women and minorities, I would say don’t be afraid to enroll if you don’t have a technical background in programming or statistics.
 The biggest litmus test in determining if the program is right for you is whether you have a passion for technology.
 If you have that interest, you can survive this program.
-We are willing to meet you halfway, if you are.
+We are willing to meet you halfway if you are.
 We want you to succeed.
 If you meet us halfway, you will be successful.
 Nothing can substitute passion and interest.
 At the end of the day, it’s the interest and the willingness you have to exert effort into the program that’s going to predict how successful you will be in the data science world.

 How much classroom interaction can a student expect?